 It’ll be difficult to perform a complete reset of your sleeping patterns in one day, so it’s recommended to start this reset a couple of days before you’re scheduled for your first night shift.
 A good start is to begin staying up later than usual so you can get tired, and fall asleep earlier in the following days until you can eventually sleep during the day and stay up at night.

-If you prefer to begin shifting your sleep schedule closer to your first night shift, Beth Hawkes, MSN, RN-BC recommends sleeping in as late in the day as you possibly can on the day of the shift so you can stack up some extra energy for the nighttime.
+If you prefer to begin shifting your sleep schedule closer to your first night shift, Beth Hawkes, MSN, RN-BC recommends sleeping in as late in the day as you possibly can on the day of the shift so you can stack up some extra energy for the nighttime:

 “This may mean staying up later than usual or getting a better night’s rest closer to when you will have this extra busy period, so that way there are no major disruptions from lack of sleep during those few hours before bedtime starts.”

-Alternatively, twins and travel nurses Sara and Anastasia Prech, NC-BC, suggest sleeping in tune with your regular sleep pattern the day before your night shift, then taking a long nap on the actual day of the shift.
+Alternatively, twins and travel nurses Sara and Anastasia Prech, NC-BC, suggest sleeping in tune with your regular sleep pattern the day before your night shift, then taking a long nap on the actual day of the shift:

 “For the first shift in a series, we recommend sleeping normally the night before and taking a 3 hour nap that day.”